 The five strings paradox

-The five strings paradox is a metaphor we use for the relationship between these five concepts.
+The five-strings paradox is a metaphor we use for the relationship between these five concepts.

 Imagine each concept is represented by a string where each string is the same length, and the project we are trying to build is in the center connected to all five strings.
 When you pull from any of them the others are inevitably affected, there's a delicate balance and influence between the five.

 For example, let's imagine we want to make the project move faster.
-So we want to make the time string shorter, meaning that we need to pull from other strings: either the project becomes more expensive (more people in the team, or more extra hours); or we make it less complex (eg. single step user onboarding flow vs guided multi-step onboarding); or with less features (eg. leaving that subscriptions module out of scope); or lower quality (eg. we don't build a comprehensive automated test suite).
+So we want to make the time string shorter, meaning that we need to pull from other strings: either the project becomes more expensive (more people in the team, or more extra hours); or we make it less complex (eg. single step user onboarding flow vs guided multi-step onboarding); or with fewer features (eg. leaving that subscriptions module out of scope); or lower quality (eg. we don't build a comprehensive automated test suite).

 Some of these threads are more flexible and stretchy than others.
-From our experience, we know that quality, time and budget are the most inflexible ones:
+From our experience, we know that quality, time, and budget are the most inflexible ones:

 - Nobody wants a poorly constructed product, no matter how cheap.
 So we never trade with quality.

-- And the market opportunity windows won't be opened for ages waiting patiently for us to ship a divine product, so even though time might be a little bit more flexible than the previous ones, every software project have an ultimate deadline that's non-negotiable.
+- And the market opportunity windows won't be opened for ages waiting patiently for us to ship a divine product, so even though time might be a little bit more flexible than the previous ones, every software project has an ultimate deadline that's non-negotiable.

 So that leaves us two manipulable strings to drive the project to a good port: complexity and scope.

-Feature filtering: When building MVPs we classify the features in essentials (the main features that define your product), nice to haves (features that can provide value, but won't halt the shipping of the MVP if they are not there) and out of scope (features that would make sense to have in the future, but won't be developed in the MVP).
+Feature filtering: When building MVPs we classify the features into essentials (the main features that define your product), nice to haves (features that can provide value, but won't halt the shipping of the MVP if they are not there) and out of scope (features that would make sense to have in the future, but won't be developed in the MVP).
 We try to move as many features as possible to nice-to-have and out of scope and focus on the essence of the product.